 Don’t let the name fool you.
 This exercise isn’t for princesses or unicorns.
 Using your own body weight, it hammers both the abdominals and the obliques to give you a ripped core all around.
 Perform it on the floor or sitting sideways on a bench if you need a bigger challenge.
 Start by sitting on your butt, hands behind your back and legs slightly bent in front of you.
 Then, lean back slightly and raise your feet off the ground.
 Rotate to one side and lower your toes to the floor.
 Repeat on the opposite side, drawing an arc (or rainbow) through the air.

 Beach body biceps are nothing without some serious triceps to back them up.
 And the skull crusher press does the job perfectly by firing up the triceps long head, the biggest and strongest part of the triceps muscle.
 For this exercise, lie on a bench holding a bar or dumbbells over your forehead.
 Bend your elbows, bringing the bar toward your forehead, pause and push back up to the straight position.

 Finally, Don’t Forget the Cardio

 The trend for beach bodies has evolved from the massive muscles of the ’80s to today’s lean and muscular look, making cardio a must for most guys.
 Be sure to alternate at least a couple of days of cardio with weight-training days.
-You’ll not only burn fat that could be covering your muscles, you’ll give your body a chance to recover from intense lifting sessions.
+You’ll not only burn fat that could be covering your muscles, but you’ll also give your body a chance to recover from intense lifting sessions.
 Just be sure to find an activity you enjoy so you stick with it.
 And, if you’re running or playing team sports outdoors, find a men’s skin care routine that includes SPF.
 After all, an angry red sunburn never looks good–even on the best beach body.